 The MURDOCK Biorepository Transformation Initiative makes thousands of biospecimens and associated clinical outcome data available to all Duke researchers.
 Researchers will only incur costs for sample retrieval and shipment.

 Please complete this brief interest form as a first step.
-We are committed to fulfilling as many requests as possible, as expeditiously as possible, with a goal of having all requests received in early 2023.
+We are committed to fulfilling as many requests as possible, as expeditiously as possible.

 The initiative enables Duke investigators to: